ArticySoftware/Articy3ImporterForUnreal/README.md

 And the **On Branches Updated** is used to create a vertical list of buttons.
 How to create those buttons, creating the layout etc. is out of scope of this quick guide but it is important that you store the branch in every button.
-When you instantiate the button you should pass in the reference used in the forloop and when the button is clicked you use that branch as the index for the flow player so it knows where to continue.
+When you instantiate the button you should pass in the reference used in the for-loop and when the button is clicked you use that branch as the index for the flow player so it knows where to continue.

 <p align="center">
   <img src="https://www.articy.com/articy-importer/unreal/clicked_branch.png">